-- Support entrepreneurship and social business

-- Support fair pricing of material that is negotiated between all stakeholders

-- Provide grievance redressal mechanisms

-- Prevent corrupt/exclusionary practices

-- Prevent monopoly power by producers

-- Enforce the Polluter Pays Principle

-- Promote equal partnerships

-- Manage data traceability from producer organisations (PRO), by ensuring data is in the public domain
+- Protect access to waste for the informal waste workers. - Prevent greenwashing by disclosing environmental and social performance indicators that allow a critical and holistic evaluation of the EPR system. - Support entrepreneurship and social business. - Support fair pricing of material that is negotiated between all stakeholders. - Provide grievance redressal mechanisms. - Prevent corrupt/exclusionary practices. - Prevent monopoly power of companies providing or contracting formal waste management services, including producers, as the lack of conditions for a free competition puts at risk the integration of informal workers into an EPR system and a just transition. - Enforce the Polluter Pays Principle. - Promote equal partnerships. - Manage data traceability of performance indicators (amounts collected, jobs created, etc.) from PROs, by ensuring data is in the public domain.